suzuki-shunsuke/oss-contribution-guide/README.md

 The lack of the information would make the unneeded conversation and misunderstanding.
 You should be careful maintainers can handle the issue comfortably.

-## Use GitHub Flavored Markdown properly.
-Especially, fenced code blocks should be used
+## Use GitHub Flavored Markdown properly

+Especially, fenced code blocks should be used.
 [Fenced code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) make the comment easy to read.
 The readability of code without fenced block is terrible.

 ## Use the project Issue Template.
 Don't ignore the issue template

 Using the Issue Template, maintainers can get required information and communicate with you comfortably.
-If the Issue Template is ignored, maintainers can't get required information and unneeded conversation and misunderstanding would be required.
+If the Issue Template is ignored, maintainers may misunderstand the issue or they would have to ask you some question to get required information.

+If there is no issue template in the project, you should structure the description according to some common issue template.

 ## Describe **WHY** and **Background** in your Feature Request